Groceries are one of the primary expenses of every household, just as unavoidable as utility bills, insurance payments, and taxes.

 Related Reading: Tips to Save Money in Canada

-Potential Annual Savings: 10% or $900
+- Potential Annual Savings: 10% or $1,000

 - Helpful Link: Seasonal Produce guide

 Whether you buy from a farmer’s market or visit a store, seasonal fruits and vegetables are likely to cost you significantly less.
 Also, they will likely taste better than out-of-season, shelved produce.

 You can also use this opportunity to learn some new dishes.
-If you find some seasonal vegetables unusually cheap, you can look up recipes that have it as the main ingredient.
+If you find some seasonal vegetables unusually cheap, you can look up recipes that have them as the main ingredient.
 If they seem doable, you can try using at as the staple food for a while.

 12. Stock Up On Sales

-Potential Annual Savings: 10% to 20% | $900 to $1,800
+- Potential Annual Savings: 10% to 20% | $1,000 to $2,000

-Helpful Link: Sales Whale
+- Helpful Link: Sales Whale

-When there is a sale going on, it’s the best time to stock up on your groceries, especially on the perishables.
-You can stock up some of the most needed items at a lower price, and save on later grocery runs as well.
+When there is a sale going on, it’s the best time to stock up on your groceries, especially on perishables.
+You can stock up on some of the most needed items at a lower price and save on later grocery runs as well.

 13. Avoid Impulse Purchases

-Potential Annual Savings: $1,080
+- Potential Annual Savings: $1,080

-Helpful Link: OurGroceries (Grocery list App)
+- Helpful Link: OurGroceries (Grocery list App)

 According to a study, US citizens cough up about $5,400 in impulse purchases in a year.
 Assuming that Canada’s situation is relatively similar, and about 20% of these purchases happen when you are out grocery shopping, you can save about $1,000 by not giving in to your shopaholic impulses.